Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 "I try to buy stock in businesses that are so wonderful that an idiot can run them.
 Because sooner or later, one will." – Warren Buffett

 Find a business with a wonderful CEO.
 The CEO has control over what the company does with your money.
-Would you rather them growing the company and paying you dividends or paying for a private jet and vacation?
-Would you want them to be honest with earnings and tell you exactly what they’re doing with your money on a quarterly basis?
+Would you rather have them grow the company and pay you dividends or pay for a private jet and vacation?
+Would you want them to be honest with earnings and tell you exactly what they're doing with your money on a quarterly basis?

 4. Margin of Safety - Buy It On Sale